sradc/sradc.github.io/_notes/2020-07-20-nautilus-scripts.md

 Make executable: `chmod +x vscode`

-This opens Visual Studio Code in the directory open in Nautilus.
+This opens Visual Studio Code in the directory that is open in Nautilus.

 ## Resources: